ch4se/OpenFrEON/README.md

 # OpenFrEON

-Open Source FrEON parts to replace broken or damaged pieces on your existing **EON Dashcam DevKit** from [comma.ai](http://comma.ai).
+Open Source FrEON parts to replace broken or damaged pieces on your existing **EON Dashcam DevKit** from [Comma.ai](http://comma.ai).

 If you don't already have an EON Dashcam DevKit, you can buy one here: https://comma.ai/shop/products/eon-dashcam-devkit/

 ![FrEON](https://i.imgur.com/OES5fBl.png)

+# Printable—Included Parts

+- FrEON Body Left

+- FrEON Body Right

+- FrEON Bottom Clip

+- FrEON Fan Cover Grill

+- Fake Heatsink

 # Printable—not-included Parts

-The only pieces not included in this repository are the various degrees of mounting clips—these parts can be found on [Comma.ai's GitHub](https://github.com/commaai/neo/tree/master/case/eon).
+The only printed pieces not included in this repository are the various degrees of mounting clips—these parts can be found on [Comma.ai's GitHub](https://github.com/commaai/neo/tree/master/case/eon).

 # Non-Printable Parts